What is Healthcare Consumerism?

 That may have always been the case, but it’s especially true today as patients are required to shoulder more and more of their medical bills.

-The Patient Protection Act and Affordable Care Act shifted financial burden to many consumers, leaving them with much larger deductibles.
+The Patient Protection Act and Affordable Care Act shifted the financial burden to many consumers, leaving them with much larger deductibles.
 In fact, out-of-pocket payments increased by almost 230% between 2006 and 2015 (Kaiser Family Foundation).
 That added weight has led consumers to shop for healthcare services the way they do for any other kind of service.

 It’s no wonder that “59% of U.S. consumers expect their healthcare digital customer experience to be similar to retail.”
 In other words, patients are demanding fast, reliable, and affordable options.